-Bushwick in Brooklyn is a remarkable distillation of inequality in America.
+Bushwick in Brooklyn is a remarkable distillation of inequality in modern America.
 Walk five minutes west from Jefferson Street towards Manhattan and you’ll find white students in coffee shops tapping away on expensive MacBooks.
-Walk five minutes east and you’ll encounter all the familiar markers of metropolitan – in this case black and hispanic – poverty: inadequate housing, understocked grocery stores, and big plots of empty, overgrown land.
+Walk five minutes east and you’ll encounter all the familiar markers of metropolitan – in this case, black and Hispanic – poverty: inadequate housing, understocked grocery stores, and big plots of empty, overgrown land.

 Bernie Sanders grew-up on the other side of Brooklyn, in Flatbush.
 Once a predominantly Irish, Italian, and Jewish neighbourhood, Flatbush is today a broader mix of American immigrant communities.
 One of the largest ethnic minority groups in the area is Haitian.
 Sanders left Brooklyn in 1960, transferring from Brooklyn College to the University of Chicago, where he studied politics, before decamping permanently to Vermont, the small north-eastern state for which he is now a two-term United States senator.
 But he is still every inch the Brooklynite.
 You can tell by the way he talks.
 “He speaks Brooklyn,” one of his former high school classmates told The New York Times recently.
 “He’s not a phoney, and that shows.”

 In stark contrast to Hillary Clinton, his chief rival for the Democratic Party’s 2016 presidential nomination, Sanders is a legitimate political outsider.
 Although the 74-year-old frequently votes with the Congressional Democratic caucus, he sits in the Senate as an independent socialist.
 He won’t accept money from ‘corporate interests’.
 (The $26million he raised in campaign contributions over the summer came almost exclusively from small individual donors.)
 Despite his growing popularity, his support in the mainstream media is limited.